rowlandcoping/cheese-and-beer/README.md

  - Sign up to Cloudinary [HERE](https://cloudinary.com/).

- Creating an email for the password reset functionality:
+Creating an email for the password reset functionality and confirmation e-mails:

-For this project I used gmail to set up an account through which all password reset e-mails are sent.
+For this project you can use gmail to set up an account through which all password reset e-mails and notifications are sent.

  - Set up a gmail account [HERE](https://gmail.com)
- - Once in gmail I set up a specific app password so that the app can connect to it via SMTP.
+ - Once in gmail you can set up a specific app password so that the app can connect to it via SMTP.
 Find details of this [HERE](https://support.google.com/mail/answer/185833?hl=en-GB).
 Keep in mind this app password resets if you change the password of the gmail account!
+ - Keep in mind you can do similar for any email provider.
+For this project I have been using Zoho mail (you can set up an account [HERE](https://www.zoho.com/)).
+The advantage is they tend to provide fewer hoops for you to jump through than google!
+ - I set the non-secure e-mail settings in my settings.py file which you will be able to find in the repo.
+Keep in mind these settings may vary depending on the provider you are using.

+#### Creating a STRIPE Account:

+ - In order to process payments (even in a test environment) you will need to set up stripe.
+I will provide basic instructions here.
+For local testing you can also install the Stripe CLI which can be useful in tracking down errors in your webhook handlers.
+ - sign up to stripe [HERE](https://stripe.com)
+ - click 'developers' from the top menu, then select API keys.
+You can find the environment variables you need here.

 #### Deploy to Heroku

  - Once all of this is set up, you are ready to deploy - first use the instructions I outlined in the [Initial Deployment](#initial-deployment) section.
- - When it comes to setting up the config vars, you will need to set them up according the details of your own database/cloudinary/gmail accounts.
-I have included below a list of all the [environment variables](#hopes-and-dreams-environment-variables) that need to be set up on Heroku, and indeed in any local deployment via an env.py file.
+ - When it comes to setting up the config vars, you will need to set them up according the details of your own database/cloudinary/email accounts.
+I have included below a list of all the [environment variables](#cheese-and-beer-environment-variables) that need to be set up on Heroku, and indeed in any local deployment via a .env file.

 ### Continuing the Project

 Once the deployment steps have been completed, as above, you will be in a great position to continue the project.
-All you will need to do is set up the [environment variables](#hopes-and-dreams-environment-variables) in your chosen development environment.
+All you will need to do is set up the [environment variables](#cheese-and-beer-environment-variables) in your chosen development environment.

 Using VS Code on Linux: